k8s-platform-hub/quickstart-docker-git/README.md

 - Check out our [documentation](https://docs.hasura.io)

-- Just talk to us - drop us an email at support@hasura.io or ping us using the chat window [here](https://hasura.io)
+- Talk to us - drop us an email at support@hasura.io or ping us using the chat window [here](https://hasura.io)

 # Additional Information